How To Shrink File Size

 Use Constant Rate Factor (CRF) unless you already know exactly what you want the bitrate to be.
 Setting -preset to a slower value than medium doesn’t hurt either.

-If you do use video bitrate, don't set it to a high number like 10M, it will do what you say, not what you want. libx264 with faithfully target that absurd number even if the quality gain is teeny-tiny.
+If you do use video bitrate, don’t set it to a high number like 10M.
+Unlike libopenh264, libx264 with faithfully target that absurd number even if the quality gain is teeny-tiny.

 FFmpeg’s wiki page explains the options you can use in more detail.